HosamAH/SQL-Server/README.md

-### SQL Server 2019 Active / Active Cluster on Windows Server 2019 Cluster
+### SQL Server 2019 Cluster on Windows Server 2019 Cluster

 # Intruduction
-In this article we are going to see how to configure SQL Server 2019 Active / Active Cluster.
+We are going to see how to configure SQL Server 2019 Cluster.
 Following are the pre-requisit for that

 ## Softwares needed
 1. Windows Server 2019 Evaluation Edition - https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019